Home

 plt.show()

-The distribution is similar to normal, with a slightly larger tail on the left.
+The distribution is roughly normal, with a slightly heavier left tail.

 plt.figure(figsize=(15,10))